18 Mar Preparing for a Budget Trip to France

 This is my favorite museum in Paris because it’s not only home to famous works by the likes of Renoir, Monet, Van Gogh, and Degas but it’s also housed in what used to be a train station, along the river Seine.
 I discovered one of my all-time favorite paintings there.
 All in all, a very impressive place.
 I personally prefer this museum to the Louvre, so if there’s not time for anything else, Musée d’Orsay is the first fee-required museum that I’d go to.

-When we went, standard entrance was 11 euros, but there’s a discount on Thursday nights and free entrance the first Sunday of the month.
+Standard entrance is 13 euros, but there’s a discount on Thursday nights and free entrance the first Sunday of the month.
 The museum is open 9:30am to 6pm every day except Monday.
 We happened to get our tickets in conjunction with the Impressionist tour of Montmartre through Discover Walks.

 7. Quartier Latin